h7-v/kestrel/README.md

 ```sh
 git clone https://github.com/maeteu/kestrel
 ```
+Open the .pro file in QT.
+From the build dropdown, select "Run qmake", then select either run, debug or build at the bottom left area of the window.

 ## Additional Notes
 * Kestrel stores block and transaction data at /tmp on Unix systems.